stitchdata/docs/_integration-schemas/uservoice/v1/segmented_values.md

     replication-key: true
     description: "The time the segmented value was last updated."

+  - name: "created_at"
+    type: "date-time"
+    description: "The time the segmented value was created."

   - name: "name"
     type: "string"
     description: "The display name of the segmented value.
 For example: `Philadelphia`"